WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 <!-- How do we roll back this solution in the event of failure?
 Are there any steps that can not easily be rolled back? -->

 Rollback would likely involve deleting the DAG.
-The `es_mapping.py`, provider dependency, and Elasticsearch connections are all likely to be useful in the future, so it may behoove us to keep them even if the DAG is deleted.
+The provider dependency and Elasticsearch connections are likely to be useful in the future, so it may behoove us to keep them even if the DAG is deleted.

 ## Risks